aleCombi/ChenSignatures.jl/README.md

 ## 📐 Overview

 Path signatures are sequences of iterated integrals that encode the geometric structure of a path.
 They form a powerful, coordinate-free representation used in:

-- time-series modelling
+- financial time series and derivatives pricing
-- machine learning (Neural CDEs, RNN augmentation)
+- machine learning (Neural CDEs, feature engineering)
-- stochastic analysis
+- stochastic analysis and rough path theory
-- control theory
-- anomaly detection
-- feature engineering

 **ChenSignatures.jl** computes both **signatures** and **log-signatures** efficiently and accurately, with full support for dense and sparse tensor algebras.